Mexican police find 16 bodies dumped in vehicle

 Michoacan is home to the “La Familia” drug gang and its offshoot “The Knights Templar,” which have been mired in a bloody struggle for control in the area.

-Local media reported “La Familia” had claimed responsibility for the attack with messages daubed on the vehicle.
+Local media reported “La Familia” had claimed responsibility for the attack with messages daubed onto the vehicle.
 It was one of the worst killings in Guerrero in recent months.

 Home to the popular beach resort Acapulco, Guerrero has suffered one of the highest death tolls in turf wars between Mexico’s drug cartels, which have overshadowed the administration of outgoing President Felipe Calderon.

-However, recent weeks have seen a resurgence in the violence in Guerrero as centrist Enrique Pena Nieto prepares to succeed the conservative Calderon as president in December.
+However, recent weeks have seen a rise in violence again in Guerrero as the centrist Enrique Pena Nieto prepares to succeed the conservative Calderon as president in December.

 Pena Nieto has pledged to quickly reduce the violence in Mexico.
 Killings leapt over the last six years during Calderon’s army-led efforts to bring the drug gangs to heel.

-More than 55,000 people have died in drug-related violence in Mexico during Calderon’s term.
+More than 55,000 people have died in the drug-related violence in Mexico under Calderon.

-Reporting by Lizbeth Diaz; Writing by Gabriel Stargardter; Editing by James Dalgleish